 On top of that, if you aren’t familiar with that software, you will have to invest the time to learn.

-That’s why I threw together this simple process to quickly hack together a 3D eCover, for free.
+That’s why I developed this simple process to quickly hack together a 3D eCover, for free.

 NOTE: This method is limited by some of the free software we use, but if you want to get some simple branding on a book cover, then this works just fine.
 You can also use this method to create totally unique book covers if you don’t like the design included with our PLR.